Xanax vs Ativan

 Alprazolam and lorazepam are both benzodiazepines, and they share most of their important features, including the cautions.

-- Both work quickly, usually within about an hour, by strengthening GABA, the brain's main calming chemical messenger.
+- Both work quickly, usually within about an hour, by strengthening GABA, the brain's main calming, or inhibitory, chemical messenger.
+By boosting GABA's signal, each one quiets nerve activity and produces a fast reduction in anxiety.

-- Both can cause physical dependence and tolerance with regular use.
+- Both can cause physical dependence and tolerance with regular use, even when taken exactly as prescribed.
 Tolerance means the same dose can have less effect over time.
+Dependence means the body adjusts and comes to expect the medication.

 - Both can cause dangerous withdrawal, including seizures, if stopped abruptly, so both must be tapered slowly with a prescriber.